Bereavement and Mourning

 Shiva means “seven” and refers to the seven-day period of intensive mourning that commences with the day of burial and ends on the morning of the seventh day thereafter.
 Shiva is not publicly observed on Shabbat but that day is counted in the seven.
 Certain holy days may foreshorten the shiva.

-- The purpose of the mourning period is to give the mourners the opportunity to grieve and to come to terms with their loss.
+The purpose of the mourning period is to allow the mourners to grieve and come to terms with their loss.
 During shiva, mourners remain at home (with the exception of Shabbat and holy days), temporarily removed from normal day-to-day activities, as they are comforted by friends and family while they attempt to adjust to life anew.

 The Place of Mourning